crossinguard/crossinguard.dev/src/content/stories/blockbuster.md

 I got to do the opening Sunday shift on my own.
 In Utah, that meant I got to sit at a store that was open, alone, and just work on what needed worked on without having to deal with anybody.
 Occasionally a regular would stop by.
 The church-goers who were pretending not to be at Blockbuster on a Sunday didn’t come until the afternoon shift.
 Sunday morning open was the best shift.

-## To, uh oh, those Blockbuster nights
+## But oh, those Blockbuster nights

 I was a shift lead for a while, running money to the bank on my Schwinn, handling custies^[customers, but cool], and simply enjoying my time there.
 The store manager liked me, I did good work, and the crew all got along.
 We had a vacancy for the assistant store manager (ASM) position, which I was feeling pretty good about.
 I can confidently say I was the best employee at the store.
 That isn’t as impressive when you know that there were only about 5 people to compete with.
 Tiny store, 20% chance I am the best, just believe me.